How to Write in Past Tense: A Guide for Writers

 Cons: It can feel easier to write in a passive voice – be careful!
 You always want to use an active voice in narrative.

-Now that you’ve nailed down the basics of past tense, let’s get into past simple and past perfect tense.
+It’s not over yet.
+Now that you’ve nailed down the basics of past tense, let’s get into past perfect tense.

-Past Simple: Writing about an action that happened in the past.
+Past Simple: Writing about an action that happened in the past, this is what we covered above.

 Ex: She ate the roast.